kiwitreekor/korean_station/README.md

-# Kiwitree Korean Station Set
+# Korean Station Set

-**Kiwitree Korean Station Set** is a NewGRF that adds several korean style station pieces into OpenTTD.
+**Korean Station Set** is a NewGRF that adds several korean style station pieces into OpenTTD.
 You can download this via Online content in-game, or [Github release page](https://github.com/kiwitreekor/korean_station/releases).

 ## How to build